pebete/pbt/README.rst

 dependencies
 ------------

-yes, this will be later in the project.yaml
+yes, this will be later in the project.pbt

+* yaml
 * cookicutter
 * xdg